Team3128/camp/register.md

 We are currently offering camps on the weeks of:
 {% for week in site.data.weeks %}
 - {{ week.start_date }} - {{ week.end_date }}{% endfor %}
+Our early bird registration has been extended!
+If you sign up before May 15, use the code "2019EARLY" for a discount.

 **[1st - 4th Grade Camp](/camp/elementary/)**
 This summer, we have an awesome new camp for our elementary students!
 Get engaged in the basics of engineering by building simple machines that come together to create an awesome robot that you can control through a joystick at the end of the week.
 Find out [more](/camp/elementary/).